mikekreeki/hash_queue/README.md

 ##### size

-Returns combined sizes of all queues managed
+Returns combined sizes of all queues managed.

 ```ruby
 hash_queue = HashQueue.new